-Businesses that hire independent contractors for projects and work roles need to know how to terminate the contractor if necessary.
-Although termination of contractors is not covered by most labor laws (as with employees), there are still a few things to keep in mind to avoid potential legal conflict.
-When you are hiring a contractor, it is a business to business agreement that is defined by commercial contract laws.
+Businesses often hire independent contractors for projects and work roles.
+They need to know the steps while terminating an independent contractor if necessary.
+The termination of contractors is not covered by most labour laws (as with employees).
+However, there are still a few things to keep in mind to avoid potential legal conflict.
+When you are hiring a contractor, it is a business-to-business agreement that is defined by commercial contract laws.

 Terms regarding Termination of Contract

 Not every independent contractor performs as expected, and it may become necessary to end the relationship.
-Even if your business simply does not have a need for the contractor’s services any longer, termination still must be handled within legal guidelines.
+Even if your business simply does not need the contractor’s services any longer, termination still must be handled within legal guidelines.

-The best situation is when you have a written agreement with the contractor, which includes specific contract clauses that outline the termination process.
+The best situation is when you have a written agreement with the contractor, which includes specific contract clauses that outline terminating an independent contractor.

 These terms should include: